The Katalon Blog

 5. Ranorex

-• Automates tests for desktop, web, and mobile apps.
+• Automates desktop, web, and mobile testing

 Documentation: Ranorex User Guide